SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 ```

-If you were to use a decorator on top of the Car object in the above example then the check form **instanceof** would return false and the code in the **else** block would be executed, which might not be the intended behavior.
+If you were to use a decorator on top of the Car object in the above example then the check form **instance of** would return false and the code in the **else** block would be executed, which might not be the intended behavior.

 [/slide]